fhiso/tsc-governance/board/by-laws-regions.md

 There shall be no fewer than two officers of the Membership Standing Committee; their titles and duties are set forth below.
-The Board may appoint and/or remove additional members to the MSC in order to ensure sufficient expertise or representation from FHISO's Membership Regions.
+The Board may appoint and/or remove additional members to the MSC in order to ensure sufficient expertise or regional diversity.
 These are known as MSC Special Members.
 The Membership Standing Committee reports to the FHISO Executive Committee, of which its officers are also members.

 #### 10.3.1 Membership Standing Committee Coordinator